brookedolny/brookedolny.github.io/_posts/2018-07-23-introduction-to-fields-2.markdown

 }
 {% endhighlight %}

-This (obviously) requires that $$ a \gt b $$, but that's fine.
-This example is just meant to demonstrate the simplicity of the algorithm.

-Anyway, this is great, but is there a way to guarantee that the result of this algorithm is actually correct?
+_Cool._ This is great, but is there a way to guarantee that the result of this algorithm is actually correct?
 (Hint, there is!)

 **Theorem (GCD Characterization Theorem)** if $$ d $$ is a positive common divisor of $$ a $$ and $$ b $$, and there exist integers